GreyJolly/RDC-Thread-Safe-List/README.md

 An implementation of a thread-safe-list that utilizes thread pooling to optimize some functions.

-Documentation is avaliable in the PDF in the repository.
+Documentation and explanations of the more complex functions are avaliable in the PDF in the repository.

 Made by Elisabetta Russo and Andrea Petruzzi.